Wright Auditorium on the Campus of East Carolina University in Greenville, NC 27858

 PART TWO: Your Sponsor and Photo Applicants must have previous training and experience in the theatre, and it must be verified by a sponsor’s certification.
 Applications will not be complete without this certification.
 Please contact your sponsor to verify their information and fill in their Name, Title, Email address, and Phone Number on the application form.
 A sponsor can be a director, professor, or acting coach and should be familiar with your work.
 Your sponsor’s verification is required to complete your application.

 - Click the link at the bottom of the Application Form to pay.
 This will complete your application.

 - Note: Hotel reservations must be made and paid for separately

-After we have received your sponsor’s certification, which completes the registration process, you will be issued an audition number and you will receive an email registration confirmation.
-The email will include an audition number, an audition schedule and a campus map.
+After we have received your sponsor’s certification, which completes the registration process, you will be issued an audition number and you will receive an email confirmation.

 - Acting & Singing auditions will begin at 8:30 a.m. and will run until 3:30 p.m.
 Performers will audition in groups of 25.
 Callbacks will be posted at the end of each group.

 - Acting/Singing auditions will be 90 Seconds for a monologue and song, including name and number.
 An accompanist will be provided.
 No electronic music accompaniment (CD, taped music, etc.), a cappella singing or self-accompaniment will be allowed.
 Give your music to the accompanist immediately before your audition.

 - Acting only or Singing only will be given 60 Seconds, including name and number.
 If you are called back, you may be asked to sing another selection (no time limit).
 You should prepare two numbers and bring music for the accompanist.
 If you photocopy your music, make sure the copy is legible!